A Guide for Parents: Education Services for Students with Blindness or Low Vision

 Do Parents Have a Say in the Special Services or Type of School?

 For students with disabilities and their parents, the IEP becomes an ongoing “blueprint” for the delivery of all special education interventions.
-At a minimum, the plan must be reviewed and amended as warranted on an annual basis.
 As with the initial referral assessment, any significant changes in the agreed-upon IEP requires informed parental consent.
 In these and other ways, special education IEPs are unique in the realm of education.

 As stipulated in both the IDEA and in most corresponding state laws, school districts must provide educational services in the “least restrictive environment.”
 These must be provided without cost to the family and must meet the individual student’s needs of both special and regular education.
 “Least restrictive” means that to the extent appropriate, students receiving special education services must be enrolled at regular education schools with their nondisabled peers of the same age.